nette/robot-loader/readme.md

 The `$loader->setAutoRefresh(TRUE or FALSE)` determines whether RobotLoader should reindex the scripts if asked for nonexistent class.
 This feature should be disabled on production server.

-If you want RobotLoader to skip some directory, create a file there called `netterobots.txt`:
+If you want RobotLoader to skip some directory, use `$loader->excludeDirectory('temp')` or create a file there called `netterobots.txt`:

 ```
 Disallow: /Zend